Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế27/08/2023

-According to the world's key economic policymakers, the continuous spending of huge sums of money by governments to deal with the global financial crisis and the consequences of the Covid-19 pandemic has caused the public debt burden to skyrocket over the past 15 years and it is unlikely to "reverse" this situation.
+According to the world's key economic policymakers, the fact that governments have continuously spent huge amounts of money to deal with the global financial crisis and the consequences of the Covid-19 pandemic has caused the public debt burden to skyrocket over the past 15 years and it is unlikely to be able to "reverse" this situation.

 Các nhà kinh tế cảnh báo nợ công toàn cầu tăng mạnh, khó có khả năng 'đảo ngược'